 Engaged Scholar courses help undergraduates connect their academic studies with real-world experiences.
-Funds are available to help faculty redesign a course or develop a new course that helps students to connect their learning across disciplines and to transfer their skills and knowledge into new and larger contexts at Brown and in the world.
-The Swearer Center can provide coaching and assistance in course construction, setting up community partnerships, assessing community-engaged work and locating appropriate disciplinary resources and examples.
-More information is available at http://brown.edu/academics/college/special-programs/public-service/faculty.
+Funds are available to help faculty redesign a course or develop a new course that connects students' learning to new and larger contexts at Brown and in the world.
+The Swearer Center can assist with setting up community partnerships, assessing community-engaged work, and locating appropriate disciplinary resources and examples.
+More information is available on the Swearer Center website.

 Experimental Teaching Modules